 Hey everyone, Happy New Year week!
 So 2021 was an interesting year… It felt like we took 3 steps forward and 2 steps back.
 Personally, we did pretty well, but it seemed the world is inundated with problems.
 Well, what can you do?
 We focused on staying healthy – physically, emotionally, and financially.
 It worked and we ended 2021 in a good place.
 Now, I’m ready for 2022, though.
 We have big plans!
 Check them out below.

 In previous years, I had moderate expectations and set goals accordingly.
 This worked well because I was able to accomplish most of the things on my list.
-(2020 was the exception.
-I failed about half of my goals.
-That’s alright.
-It was a bad year for everybody.)
 I find that setting high expectations doesn’t work for me.
 I can’t achieve them and then I become discouraged.
 My style is to go slow and steady.
 Shooting for the moon is probably better for younger folks, though.

 Here is my approach to New Year Goals.

 - Set achievable goals – Don’t shoot for the moon unless you have a sterling record of high achievement.
 Most of us will become discouraged and give up.

 - Make specific and measurable goals – New Year goals need to be very specific.
 Don’t make vague goals like saving more or losing weight.
 You can’t keep track of it and you’ll forget about them by April.
 A better goal would be maxing out your 401(k).
 That’s measurable.
 You also need to figure out a way to get there.
 Will you increase your 401(k) contribution right away?
 You need a plan or else it’ll be much harder to achieve these goals.